X-Men: The Last Stand: Marketing

 The marketing for The Last Stand was darker and more ambiguous compared to the two predecessors.
-20th Century Fox president Tom Rothman declared that the decision was made so the film would "be different from all of the other movies in the summer," with a campaign that "wanted people to stop and not have it be so immediately apparent that we're selling a movie.
+Rothman declared that the decision was made so the film would "be different from all of the other movies in the summer," with a campaign that "wanted people to stop and not have it be so immediately apparent that we're selling a movie.
 We're interested in selling an emotion and an idea."
 The film's official website was launched in October 2005.
 The teaser trailer release with King Kong the following December was done in conjunction with the studio releasing the film's first official screen shots of the film to USA Today.
 Diamond Select Toys created a toy line, scanning the actors from the film with likenesses for the first time in the trilogy.
 Additional product tie-ins came with Harley-Davidson and 7-Eleven.
 A seven-minute sneak peek aired on Fox Broadcasting two weeks before the film's theatrical release.

 Del Rey Books published a novelization of the film, written by comic book writer Chris Claremont, while Newmarket Press published The Art of X-Men: The Last Stand: From Concept to Feature Film.
 Claremont also worked on Activision's tie-in video game, X-Men: The Official Game, doing the script along with screenwriter Zak Penn.
-The game's story bridges the events between X2 and The Last Stand, Archive link requires text-blocking to make black text on black background appear. featuring Wolverine, Iceman and Nightcrawler as playable characters, voiced by their film portrayers Hugh Jackman, Shawn Ashmore, and Alan Cumming.
+The game's story bridges the events between X2 and The Last Stand, featuring Wolverine, Iceman and Nightcrawler as playable characters, voiced by their film portrayers Hugh Jackman, Shawn Ashmore, and Alan Cumming.
 Patrick Stewart also appears as Professor X. The game was released to negative reviews and eventually underperformed commercially.

 Release

+Theatrical

-TheatricalX-Men: The Last Stand premiered at an out-of-competition event of the 2006 Cannes Film Festival on May 22, 2006.
+X-Men: The Last Stand premiered at an out-of-competition event of the 2006 Cannes Film Festival on May 22, 2006.
 Two days later, Hugh Jackman, Halle Berry and Kelsey Grammer attended an advance screening at USS Kearsarge (LHD-3), as the ship was en route to New York City for Fleet Week.
 The film was released in the United States on May 26, 2006, in 3,690 theaters, while also opening in 95 international markets that same weekend.